nebari-dev/nebari/docs/source/02_get_started/02_setup.md

 TODO: explain in more detail which parts can be tested by the local deployment.
 And which QHub components cannot be.

+### Compatibility
+QHUb local deployment is **only compatible with Linux Operating Systems**.
+The primary limitation for the installation on macOS relates to [Docker Desktop for Mac](https://docs.docker.com/docker-for-mac/networking/#known-limitations-use-cases-and-workarounds) being unable to route traffic to containers.
+Theoretically, the installation of HyperKit Driver could solve the issue, although the proposed solution has not yet been tested.

 ### Dependencies

+> NOTE: The following instructions apply **only to Linux OS**.

 To deploy QHub locally requires the installation of the following dependencies:
 + [Minukube](https://v1-18.docs.kubernetes.io/docs/tasks/tools/install-minikube/) version 1.10.0-beta and up
 + [Docker](https://docs.docker.com/engine/install/) install.